 Who are we?

 Scottish Association of Landlords, a company registered in Scotland (number SC216764), with our registered office at Hopetoun Gate, 8b McDonald Road, Edinburgh, EH7 4LZ (“we” or “us”).
-We take the issue of security and data protection very seriously and strictly adhere to guidelines published in the General Data Protection Regulation (EU) 2016/679 which is applicable from the 25th May 2018, together with any domestic laws subsequently enacted.
+We take the issue of security and data protection very seriously and strictly adhere to guidelines published in the Data Protection Act 2018 and the UK General Data Protection Regulation with any domestic laws subsequently enacted.

-We are notified as a Data Controller with the Office of the Information Commissioner under registration number ZA157867 and we are the data controller of any personal data that you provide to us.
+We are notified as a controller with the Information Commission (IC) under registration number ZA157867 and we are the controller of any personal data that you provide to us.

 Any questions relating to this notice and our privacy practices should be sent to John Blackwood, john@scottishlandlords.com.